method-inc/stumbl-2019/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: '🐛 Bug Report'
-about: Create a report to help us improve
+about: 'When something's not working as expected 🤔'
-title: ''
+title: '🐛'
-labels: ''
+labels: 'bug'
 assignees: ''

 ---